kaustav202/RealTime-TwitterDataAnalysis/README.md

 #### To get started with contributing and the flow check out 👉 **[below](https://github.com/kaustav202/RealTime-TwitterDataAnalysis#how-to-get-started-with-contributions)**.
 This repo follows all the standard measures and compliances to ensure a healthy environment for collaboration and community engagement.

-Hoew can you contribute ?
+How can you contribute ?

 - [x] Check out the existing issues and help solve those.
 - [x] Report a bug or vulnerability in the project that needs to be corrected.
 - [x] Any issue that may be a hinderance in normal working of the app.
 - [x] Help with low-code and no-code like documentaion, the set-up and configuration, walkthrough.
-- [x] Add new awesome features of your own without breaking existing
+- [x] Add new awesome features of your own without breaking existing ones.

 Finally, let's relish the spirit of open source and have fun while bringing quality changes.
 Happy Contributing 🎉🎉 !!